My full name is John

 Music Festival.
 I also played guitar in an offshoot jazz band, Dave

-Carson's 4am but I left both bands in October 2009 stating
+Carson's 4am but I left both bands in October 2009.

 On 21/7/2010 I joined

 Hereafter as keyboard player using the name of "Noteslinger".
 The band had catchy songs and a lot of energy and their music enabled me to experiment with my keyboard playing.
-I left them in September 2015 because I went to live in Canterbury, Kent.
+I left the band in September 2015 when I went to live in Canterbury, Kent.

-I am currently working on a prog piece solely written and performed on piano, here is a live version of "All So Far".
+I am currently working on my second prog rock album written mainly on the piano, here is a live version of my first prog rock offering "All So Far".
 I would love to work with any musicians that are interested in this type of music.

-yea, I would love to hear from you and I love constructive criticism!
+yea, I would love to hear from you and I like constructive criticism!